mmusgrov/rest-tx-bridge-quickstart/README.md

 Rest TX Bridge: Example Using Rest TX Bridge with JPA and JMS
 ======================================================
-Author: Gytis Trikleris and optional gytist@gmail.com
+Author: Gytis Trikleris (gytist@gmail.com)
 Technologies: Rest TX Bridge, JPA, JMS

 What is it?
 -----------
 This example demonstrates the use of Restfull Transaction Bridge with services using JPA and JMS.

 Quickstart consists of three modules: JPA, JMS and combined.
 First two are completely independent and can be executed separately.
 Combined example reuses first two applications.
-Thus in order to make it work JPA and JMS modules have to be installed first (use: mvn install).
+Therefore, in order to make it work JPA and JMS modules have to be installed first (use: mvn install).

  * JPA module allows creating users and tasks through Restfull API.